sbotejaru/IEPP/README.md

  1. Internet Explorer++ Web Browser - made in C# WPF with Chromium Embedded Framework
  2. Custom Avatars generation - made with StyleGAN, AnimeGANv3, MXNET-Face and DeepFace using PyTorch and Tensorflow.

+### Video demo of the final application: https://youtu.be/iSnvY640IVg

 ## 1. Internet Explorer++

 ### Profile selection